mrddter/mongocloner/README.md

 # mongocloner

-A simple utility to clone, append or backup data from a mongo URI to another.
+A simple utility to drop, clone, append or backup data from a mongo URI to another.

 With this tool you can do different actions:

 - `backup_source`: backup specified collections from the source
 - `append`: append specified collections from a wellknown mongo uri to another
-- `delete_target`: delete specified collections from the target
+- `delete_target`: drop specified collections from the target
-- `clone`: drop and clone specified collections from a wellknown mongo uri to another
+- `clone`: drop and append specified collections from a wellknown mongo uri to another

 ## Fully BASED on